If you want to understand what’s an avoidant attachment, you are on the right article.

 Not exactly a great relationship, right?

-Typical avoidant: moves away and to regain emotional distance
+Typical avoidant: moves away and regains emotional distance

 What makes him avoidant?